-If taken other than in the summer, Contracts is a year-long course and students will need to take both Contracts I and Contracts II.
+If taken other than in the summer, Contracts is a year-long course and students will need to take both Contracts I and Contracts II unless an exception has been granted by the Office of International and Graduate Programs.

 PLEASE NOTE: A maximum of only 4 summer credits will be accepted by New York State in order to qualify to sit for the bar exam.